johnegus/catstagram/README.md

 This is the world famous Catstagram.

-1. Clone this respository
+1. clone this repository
+2. cd into the root folder
 2. npm install npm start
-3. See the cute kitties.
+3. see the cute kitties

 # ![ERD](/screenshot.png)